georghildebrand/slurm_tools/fusion.io/InstallFusionUbuntu.md

 ##Setup

-1. Go to https://link.sandisk.com/commercialsupport.html and download the drivers and utils etc.
+1. Go to https://link.sandisk.com/commercialsupport.html and download the drivers and utils etc. Bascically the following scripts are an summary of the description in the manual.
+I recommend reading the manual

 2. Install the drivers: